Is Mozilla VPN Worth It?

 Is Mozilla VPN better than NordVPN?

-Not for most users.
-NordVPN has more servers, faster download speeds, and much better streaming support.
-But Mozilla VPN wins on trust.
-It’s backed by a non-profit with independent audits.
-If privacy is your only concern, Mozilla is a solid pick.
-For everything else, NordVPN is the better VPN service.
+Not overall.
+NordVPN has more servers, faster speeds, and can unblock Netflix.
+But Mozilla VPN is simpler and backed by a non-profit.
+If privacy is your only goal, Mozilla VPN is a good pick.
+For everything else, NordVPN wins this mozilla vpn review comparison.

 Can Mozilla VPN be trusted?